Beuth-Erdelt/DBMS-Benchmarker/README.md

 Setting `store` can also yield the result sets to be stored in extra files.
 Possible values are: `'store': ['dataframe', 'csv']`

 The `connection` timer will also measure the time for establishing a connection.
+It is possible to force sleeping before each establishment by using `delay` (in seconds).

+The `DBMS` key allows to specify SQL dialects.
+All connections starting with the key in this dict with use the specified alternative query.
+In the example above, for instance a connection 'MySQL-InnoDB' will use the alternative.

 Some options are used to configure reporting:
+* `intro`: Intro text for report
+* `info`: Short info about the current experiment
 * `reporting`: Optional settings for latex report
   * `resultsetPerQuery`: Show result sets for each query (and run, in case of randomized)
   `None`: Don't show